-An easy chickpea curry (also known as chana masala) is an always-welcome, practically last-minute meal.
+An easy chickpea curry (also known as chana masala) is always welcome as a last-minute meal.
 Add a fresh flatbread or a cooked grain and a simple salad for a nearly-instant dinner.

 But what, like me, you’re too lazy to roast and grind and mix and measure all the myriad spices that are needed to create the incredible flavors of Indian cuisine?